 If you would like to apply, you can do so via the following questionnaire.

 The Girona Institute of Biomedical Research has an Equality Plan since 2014.
 In 2018 it was renewed to continue working against gender discrimination and guarantee maximum equality throughout the entire institution.
+Along the same lines, in 2023, the plan is renewed until 2026.

 The Equality Committee periodically monitors the Plan of actions that follows from the Equality Plan, while collecting proposals and debating on aspects relevant to guaranteeing optimal working conditions, access, occupational health, reconciliation with family personal, etc.